HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ## Introduction

 <a hreflang="en" href="https://webassembly.org/">WebAssembly</a> is a binary instruction format that allows developers to compile code written in languages other than JavaScript and bring it to the web in an efficient, portable package.
 The existing use-cases range from reusable libraries and codecs to full GUI applications.
-It's been available in all browsers since 2017 - for 4 years now - and has been gaining adoption since, and this year we've decided it's about time to start tracking its usage in the Web Almanac.
+It's been available in all browsers since 2017—for 4 years now—and has been gaining adoption since, and this year we've decided it's about time to start tracking its usage in the Web Almanac.

 ## Methodology